Skip to content

 Pool pH calculator

-Adjust pool pH without chasing it.
+Pool pH Calculator: Adjust pH without chasing it.

-Estimate a conservative first dose for lowering pH with 31.45% muriatic acid or raising pH with soda ash.
+Estimate a conservative first dose for lowering swimming pool pH with 31.45% muriatic acid or raising pH with soda ash.
 The result is a planning dose, not a substitute for an acid/base demand test or product label.

 pH dosing is approximate.
 Add a first dose, circulate, and retest before repeating.